oussaki/RxDownloader/README.md

 # Testing

-  You can find the tests inside the sample project in RxTest Class, Here is some examples (Using Robolectric) :
+  You can find the tests inside the sample project in RxTest Class, Here is some examples (Using Robolectric).

   Testing downloading with Max Strategy:

 ```java
 	rxDownloader = builder